slcdsa/sldsa-slack-apps/README.md

   code .
   ```

-2. Once your project is set up in an IDE, install the NPM packages:
+2. Once your project is set up in an IDE, make sure the NPM packages are installed.
+(Codespaces should do this step for you.
+Run the command if you're unsure.)
    ```sh
    npm install
    ```